Skip to main content

 What to ask before adding a minor as an authorized user

-- How much will adding your child as an authorized user cost?
+• How much will adding your child as an authorized user cost?
 Some cards charge a fee.

-- How will you track spending?
+• How will you track spending?
 Since most authorized users share card numbers with the primary user, it can be hard to separate primary and authorized user purchases.

 Apply for a low-limit credit card

 If you want your teen to have access to a line of credit separate from the main card you use, you can apply for a low-limit card and add them as an authorized user.
-With a low limit, your child can practice using the card without building up too much debt.
+With a low limit, your child can practice using the card without acquiring too much debt.

 Pro: Your child will only be able to spend up to the card's limit and, if you don't use the card yourself, it will be very easy to track their purchases.